 Perennially a contender in international play, France are led by Kylian Mbappe and Antoine Griezmann up front, while Hugo Lloris remains among the best keepers in the game.

 Other Euro 2020 favorites include the Netherlands, Germany, and Spain, all knotted at +700.

-The UEFA European Football Championship is a competition that takes place every four years and features 24 teams.
-Twenty nations have already secured themselves a spot in Euro 2020 and there are still four spots up for grabs in qualifying later this year.
+The UEFA European Football Championship is a competition that takes place every four years and features 24 teams, with all spots finalized after qualifiers wrapped this past week.

-Here are the current (as of June 25, 2020) European Championship futures odds:
+Here are the current European Championship futures odds:

 Betting on the outright winner of Euro 2020 is an extremely popular futures betting option and odds usually come out soon after the previous Euro winner is crowned.
 These odds will adjust based on how countries and players perform leading up to the tournament.
 Sportsbooks will also adjust the soccer odds based on handle and liability with certain nations.

 Futures odds are displayed in list form, showing each option and its odds – most often ranked from best chances to win to worst.
 You will usually see a plus (+) sign in front of a team's futures odds, like this:

 This means that on a $100 bet, you would stand to win $500 if England won Euro 2020.
 As we get closer to the Euro final or if one team has been extremely dominant, you might see a country with a minus sign (-) ahead of its odds.